esp8266/Arduino/libraries/esp8266/examples/LowPowerDemo/README.md

 2. Automatic Modem Sleep
 3. Forced Modem Sleep
 4. Automatic Light Sleep
-5. Forced Light Sleep (stop the clock, and wait for an interrupt)
+5. Timed Light Sleep - stop the CPU for (x microseconds)
+6. Forced Light Sleep, wake with GPIO interrupt
-6. Deep Sleep for 10 seconds, wake with default modem power settings
+7. Deep Sleep for 10 seconds, wake with default modem power settings
-7. Deep Sleep for 10 seconds, wake with RFCAL
+8. Deep Sleep for 10 seconds, wake with RFCAL
-8. Deep Sleep Instant for 10 seconds, wake with NO_RFCAL
+9. Deep Sleep Instant for 10 seconds, wake with NO_RFCAL
-9. Deep Sleep Instant for 10 seconds, wake with RF_DISABLED
+10. Deep Sleep Instant for 10 seconds, wake with RF_DISABLED

 ---